 (Image source: Audi.)

-LexisNexis Risk Solutions, has announced the availability of LexisNexis Vehicle Build, a solution that provides U.S. insurance carriers with more accurate underwriting and auto insurance risk assessment and comprehensive information about the specific Advanced Driver Assistance Systems (ADAS) features equipped on a vehicle, according to a vendor statement.
+LexisNexis Risk Solutions (New York), has announced the availability of LexisNexis Vehicle Build, a solution that provides U.S. insurance carriers with more accurate underwriting and auto insurance risk assessment and comprehensive information about the specific Advanced Driver Assistance Systems (ADAS) features equipped on a vehicle, according to a vendor statement.

 The new solution was designed addresses the challenges arising from the continual development of ADAS features.
 Automakers sometimes release multiple features within a given model year, promoting their efficacy in reducing accidents, a LexisNexis Risk Solutions statement notes.
 However, these features are often offered as an optional purchase to the car buyers.
 In addition, each automaker creates its own unique marketing name for its features for the sake of differentiation.
 This variability in naming similar features, in combination with the difficulty in determining whether those features are actually equipped on a given vehicle, creates a challenge for insurers seeking to properly price the vehicles they underwrite.
 LexisNexis Vehicle Build is designed to helps insurers by aggregating and normalizing more specific manufacturing data than what is currently available at the 17-digit VIN number.
 The solution harnesses the proprietary LexisNexis ADAS Classification System, leverages the company’s expertise in machine learning and advanced analytics, and seamlessly integrates the data into existing workflows, including LexisNexis Auto Data Prefill.